noaa-iea/fl-wq/README.md

 Please visit https://marinebon.org/watermon-app for the output website dashboard.

 ## process
 - drop at least 3 casts (csv ea)
 - only want downward casts, not return or noise in beginning

 ## next steps
+1. smooth the data per cast by interpolating into 1-foot bins.
+The data re pretty noisy and this would clean up the profiles.
+1. Drop the dots in the profile plot.
+Unnecessary clutter.
+1. Drop single cast transects from dropdown menu
+1. Jitter the locations by 1/4-degree with thick line.
+Apply to all markers at once so shifted, but shape remains.
+To maintain confidentiality of fishing locations.
+1. Figure out any other oddities with input data, eg multiple boat transects on single day for https://marinebon.org/watermon-app/date_2019-12-17.html.
+1. Turn on Github Actions to regularly (eg daily), render website, which will involve a few more tasks:
+  - `use` docker image of Rmarkdown
+  - store Ben's Oauth Google Drive token to access files
+  - email Brendan & Ben (and potentially others: Chris Kelble) if it fails, or changes status

+## done
 1. Update color ramps:
   - consider colors used in this publication: https://tos.org/oceanography/article/true-colors-of-oceanography-guidelines-for-effective-and-accurate-colormap
   - Temp: black-purple-gold